-Transportation helps individuals reach their jobs, schools, healthcare facilities, grocery stores and other points.
+Transportation helps individuals reach destinations such as jobs, schools, healthcare facilities, grocery stores and other points.
 Transportation involves moving from one location to the next by motorized (powered by engine) and non-motorized (powered by human) vehicles.
 Motorized vehicles such as cars and non-motorized transportation includes walking, bicycling, or small-wheeled (skates, push scooters and hand carts) and wheelchair transport.
 Public transportation options such as buses, light rail, or subways provide transportation that may require a fee.
+140